maimond23/1.3-Assignment-Brown/README.md

 used random forest to get accuracy of 86%

-*The code is in the first file
+*The overall code is in the first file